vxy10/vxy10.github.io/md/ds/main_student_intervention_EDA.md

 In this post I conduct exploratory data analysis (EDA) on behavioral and demographic data collected in students from two schools.
 The data can be downloaded from http://tinyurl.com/h2wvk2r.

-The data is composed of the following fiels,
+The data is composed of the following fields,

 - 'school'  student's school (binary: "GP" or "MS")
 - 'sex' student's sex (binary: "F" - female or "M" - male)
 - 'age' student's age (numeric: from 15 to 22)